NJUPTAAA/NOJ_Slim/README.md

-# NOJ_Contest
+# NOJ_Slim
-NOJ Contest Version is Specified for Contest Holding.
+NOJ Slim Version is Specified for Contest Holding.